Empire-Strikes-Back/Flula/readme.txt

 program.sh

-- we only have program.sh with repl, main, uberjar and jpackage
+- we only have program.sh with repl, main, uberjar and release -
+- release is uberjar - we already received our volks march prize - a large piece of whole foods plant based vegan executable for all platrforms, we don't have to Die Very Slowly

 simple keywords